GrmanRodriguez/PIAPA/logbook.md

 **Oct 9th, 2017:**

 The Lynxmotion AL5C robotic arm has been characterized.
 Now it can be used with full knowledge on how to move it.

+---

+**Oct 26th, 2017:**:

+The rover vehicle is now battery powered and its angle movement has been calibrated. raspMots.py (commit: b47cf07513fc8e78cc15ccb1650d6be2a2ee6a39) was imported as a library and some of its commands working are shown [here](https://youtu.be/wpJkDJAA3jc).